Margaret Dix

 When asked why she chose a medical career, Margaret would reply: “Because a woman cannot be a clergyman!”

-- 1952 – Co-authored landmark paper describing BPPV and Dix–Hallpike manoeuvre
+• 1952 – Co-authored the landmark paper on benign paroxysmal positional vertigo (BPPV), describing the Dix–Hallpike manoeuvre

-- 1965 – Appointed Honorary Consultant, National Hospital, and worked there until her retirement in 1976
+• 1965 – Appointed Honorary Consultant, National Hospital, and worked there until her retirement

 Medical Eponyms